 What are the symptoms for aortic stenosis?

-Content1 Signs or symptoms2 Signs of aortic stenosis3 Symptoms of aortic stenosis As “What is aortic stenosis?” or “Which are the causes for aortic stenosis?” is clarified, it is time to clarify what are the symptoms for aortic stenosis.
-As we already know, aortic stenosis is the narrowing of the hole where blood flows, to […]
+Content As “What is aortic stenosis?” or “Which are the causes for aortic stenosis?” is clarified, it is time to clarify what are the symptoms for aortic stenosis.
+As we already know, aortic stenosis is the narrowing of the hole where blood flows, to the exit of the heart (left ventricle) to arrive to all […]

 Which are the causes for aortic stenosis?

-Content1 Calcification of the valve2 Rheumatic fever3 Congenital heart problem There are different causes that might result in aortic stenosis (see “what is aortic stenosis”) including: Calcification of the valve Rheumatic fever Congenital heart problems Calcification of the valve Over the years, valves suffer an ageing process that consists on calcium build-up in its cusps, […]
+Content There are different causes that might result in aortic stenosis (see “what is aortic stenosis”) including: Calcification of the valve Rheumatic fever Congenital heart problems Calcification of the valve Over the years, valves suffer an ageing process that consists on calcium build-up in its cusps, which results in stiffness and opening problems.
+Not all […]

 Suggest new topics or send your own contents